List of Saki characters: Shindouji Girl's High

-2nd year, plays captain position.
+Second year, plays captain position.
 She is currently Shindouji's best mahjong player.
 Her and Mairu's ability is called the "Tsuru no Ongaeshi" or "The Return Of Gratitude of The White Crane".
 A third player for Shindouji.
 She wears a uniform that has a sleeve too long for her and has been with Mairu ever since middle school.
 She and Mairu are considered as Shindouji's double aces.
 When Mairu successfully binds a han, a key appears before her.
-The key appears during the round in her turn and if she uses it, she’ll be able to win it double the han.
+The key appears during the round in her turn and if she uses it, she will be able to win it double the han.
 Hers and Mairu's linked ability is so powerful that it was able to override Awai's 5-6 isshanten ability.
 Her key is so strong that it even negates Ryuuka's predictions.

 Usuzan High School

 From South Hokkaido.
 Like Kiyosumi, this is Usuzan's first time appearing at the Nationals.
 Mizuhara-pro had stated that Usuzan is one of the scarier schools to face.
 They did not catch up to Rinkai in the Quarterfinal match until the vice-captain match.
 They use the same tactic as Shindouji and Makabi with their line-up being weakest to strongest.
 However, unlike Shindouji, only their vice-captain and captain are National-class players.
 The captain is however, in a higher league from their already strong vice-captain.